Alonta34/photographyForEnthusiasts/README.md

     4. Repeated the process of clicking each navigation tab to be sure that they worked on mobile devices as well

 2. Supplies Page:
-    1. Go to the "Contact Us" page
+    1. Go to the "Supplies" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.
+    2. Click on desired products to make sure it is added to the cart
+    3. Look at the cart tab to confirm that desired products were added to the cart
+    4. Click on the cart tab to confirm that desired products were added to the cart

 3. Cart/Checkout:
-    1. Go to the "Contact Us" page
+    1. Go to the "Cart" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+    2. Check to see that all desired products are in the cart
+    3. Click the checkout button to check that alert pops up
+    4. Click the 'ok' tab to make sure that purchase is completed and cart is cleared of all previous products

+4. Footer Links:
+    1. Scroll down to the footer section of the site
+    2. Click on each link to make sure that they send user to the desired site
+    3. Return to main site to ensure that the site is still up and running

 ## Deployment